IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-08-06-eb5-for-indians.md

 DISCLAIMER: None of the below is financial advice or recommendations for anyone beyond myself.
 Please do your due diligence (and don't sue me, thanks!)!

+## What

 EB-5 is a program where you invest some money (800K$ minimum) and in exchange may be eligible for a green card.

 One of the key issues with the EB-5 visa program is that it is currently backlogged for Indian citizens.
 However, some specific investment categories (targeted employment areas or TEAs) are not affected by this backlog.
 It's essential to ensure that any investments are directed into those categories to avoid delays.

+The main benefits are getting the green card itself, meaning you are freed from the endless visa renewals, and the restrictions that come with visas (freeing up entrepreneurship opportunities, etc.).
+I go over this and "benefits" to travel (no benefit it turns out) in the last section below.

 ## Risk and Cost Analysis
 With the EB-5 you "pay" an opportunity cost from investing the principal amount itself (800K$), which means you lose out on interest that you could have accrued on that money (whether savings interest or market returns).
 In addition, there is a chance of a full loss (meaning you lose all 800K$ as well).

 Based on some calculations (done with the help of ChatGPT, so definitely not 100% accurate), here’s a breakdown of potential financial outcomes for EB-5 investments in categories without a backlog:

+### Worst-case
 There is approximately a 5% chance of a full loss.

 In such a scenario, the total loss would be $1,351,000 after six years.